 Mary Ann Shadd was born free in Wilmington, Delaware, on October 9, 1823, to activist parents Abraham and Harriet Burton Parnell Shadd.
 She was the oldest of 13 children raised to fight for the abolition of slavery.
 Abraham was a shoemaker in Wilmington but moved the family to the nearby town of West Chester, Pennsylvania.
 Mary Ann was just ten years old because Delaware prohibited black education.
-In both places, her father was active as a conductor on the Underground Railroad, was involved in other civil rights activities, and was an active member of the American Anti-Slavery Society.
+In both places, her father was active as a conductor on the Underground Railroad Railroad and was involved in other civil rights activities.
+He was an active member of the American Anti-Slavery Society.
 In Pennsylvania, Mary attended a Quaker Boarding School until 1839.

-In 1856, Shadd married a Toronto barber, Thomas F. Cary, and the couple would have two children.
-In 1858, her father became the first black man to be elected to political office in Canada when he was elected Counselor of Raleigh Township, Ontario.
+In 1856, Shadd married Thomas F. Cary, a Toronto barber, and the couple had two children.
+In 1858, her father became the first black man elected to political office in Canada when he was elected Counselor of Raleigh Township, Ontario.

 In 1860, Mary Ann’s husband died.
 At the outbreak of the Civil War, she returned to the United States to become a Recruiting Officer for the Union Army in Indiana.
-After the war, she moved to Washington, DC, to teach, and in 1867, she enrolled in Howard University’s law program, where she attended classes at night.
-In 1883 at the age of 60, she graduated.
-She was only the second African American woman in the US to earn a Law degree.
-During this time, she also wrote for a local African American newspaper, The New National Era, and gave public speeches to encourage African Americans to work together to recover from the slavery era.
+After the war, she moved to Washington, D.C., to teach, and in 1867, she enrolled in Howard University’s law program, where she attended classes at night.
+In 1883, at the age of 60, she graduated.
+She was only the second African American woman in the U.S. to earn a Law degree.
+During this time, she also wrote for a local African American newspaper, The New National Era.
+She gave public speeches to encourage African Americans to work together to recover from the slavery era.
 Cary was also a founder of the Colored Women’s Progressive Franchise Association.

 Toward the end of her life, Cary lived in a brick-row house on W Street in Northwest DC.
 Today, the house is listed as a National Historic Landmark as it helps us understand her life and work as an advocate for the equality of all people.